aforesaidace/k3s-proxmox-terraform-ansible/README.md

 This setup is relaying on cloud-init images.

 Using cloud-init image save us a lot of time and it's work great!
-I use ubuntu focal image, you can use whatever distro you like.
+I use ubuntu jammy image, you can use whatever distro you like.

 to configure the cloud-init image you will need to connect to a Linux server and run the following: